gababool/CortexCruiser/README.md

 cd dit639
 git clone git@git.chalmers.se:courses/dit638/students/2025-group-06.git
 ```

+Note: The original repository was hosted on GitLab and is no longer available

 ## Building and excecuting in the terminal
 This project uses cmake for building files.
 To build a file you navigate to the location of the file you want to build.
 ```